 - The Lawyers’ Establishment Directive (Directive 98/5/EC) - a reciprocal arrangement which allows specified lawyers in one Member State to establish and practise permanently in another Member State, under their existing title, and the conditions for doing so (Registered European Lawyers).
 It also allows lawyers that are practising in another Member State to be admitted to the profession in that Member State, after 3 years of practice without having to go through the usual qualification routes

-If we leave the EU without an agreement, the Lawyers’ Services Directive and Lawyers’ Establishment Directive will no longer apply to the UK and there will be no system of reciprocal arrangements under which EEA lawyers (including UK nationals holding EEA qualifications) can provide services and establish on a permanent basis.
-We will therefore revoke the implementing legislation and EEA lawyers will be treated in the same way as other third country lawyers.
+If we leave the EU without an agreement, the Lawyers’ Services Directive and Lawyers’ Establishment Directive will no longer apply to the UK and there will be no system of reciprocal arrangements under which EEA and Swiss lawyers (including UK nationals holding EEA and Swiss qualifications) can provide services and establish on a permanent basis.
+We will therefore revoke the implementing legislation and EEA and Swiss lawyers will be treated in the same way as other third country lawyers.

 EEA lawyers will be able to practise in England and Wales under the regulatory arrangements and rules that apply to lawyers from other third countries.
 However, this change will mean:

-- EEA lawyers will no longer be able to seek admittance to the English/Welsh or Northern Irish profession based on experience
+- EEA and Swiss lawyers will no longer be able to seek admittance to the English/Welsh or Northern Irish profession based on experience

-As outlined above, the UK will ensure that professionals arriving in the UK from the EEA after the exit date will have a means to seek recognition of their qualifications.
+As outlined above, the UK will ensure that professionals arriving in the UK with EEA or Swiss qualifications after exit day will have a means to seek recognition of their qualifications.
 This will include lawyers.
 We will share details of the new procedure in due course and applicants should contact the relevant regulators at the appropriate time.